Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

 s_axi_aclk
 ```

-Filtering on the <i>TYPE</I> pin property is also useful to find all interrupt pins
+Filtering on the `TYPE` pin property is also useful to find all interrupt pins

 ```
 Vitis [0]: axi_gpio_pins = HwDesign.get_pins(of_object=cells[0],filter='TYPE==INTERRUPT')